The other day I was looking for a note I had made in a notebook about the novel I’m currently writing. Should be easy enough, I thought.

 How wrong I was!

 Simply opening my desk drawer was quite a task, it was so rammed full of notebooks and diaries, and pens and random pads of sticky notes…and then when I finally got it open I had to sift through it all to try and find the particular notebook I was looking for, right at the bottom.
 Eventually I found it (a pink, sparkly leopard print number from Paperchase!), but my epic journey through that drawer of notebooks and pens made me realise something: I have a serious stationery buying problem!
+But it’s so easy to buy stationery online!

 I always knew I had a slight hoarding habit, and I knew my book collection was pretty insane, but I hadn’t realised the ridiculous levels to which my stationery habit had risen!
 Apparently, a whole other addiction had crept up on me, so I thought I’d do a quick post here on the signs to look out for if you think you’re a fellow stationery addict.
 Hopefully, then you can catch it early, and get down to the local stationery-addicts support group (because I’m sure that must be a thing!)!